SysLLMatic: Large Language Models are Software System Optimizers: Background and Related Works

 Performance is a critical concern in modern computing systems.
-For server workloads, performance bottlenecks undermine responsiveness, throughput, and cost-efficiency~\cite{Gregg_2021}.
+For server workloads, like distributed and cloud-based environments, performance bottlenecks undermine responsiveness, throughput, and cost-efficiency~\cite{Gregg_2021}.
 On the client side, performance affects energy consumption and perceived quality, especially on resource-constrained devices~\cite{Selakovic2016}.
-In high-performance computing (HPC), optimized code enables large-scale simulations and data analysis that are otherwise computationally infeasible~\cite{Gupta2016}.
+In High Performance Computing (HPC), optimized code enables large-scale simulations and data analysis that are otherwise computationally infeasible~\cite{Gupta2016}.
 Across these and other domains, effective performance engineering enables high-quality software.